MC-Franco-de-Leon/Stack-Exchange-Data-Dump/README.md

 * Finally, we track the activity of the top 3 users over time in terms of post history (see graphs below)

 # Results
-In this notebook we present the results for the Bitcoin data base (graphs for questions/answers in general, graphs for questions/answers of top users, and the top questions/answers ).
-Hoiwever in this repository you can find the graphs (and top responses) for the Ethereum and Economica data bases as well
+In this notebook we present the results for the Bitcoin data base (graphs for questions/answers in general, graphs for questions/answers of top users, and the top questions/answers in general).
+However in this repository you can find the graphs (and top responses) for the Ethereum and Economica data bases as well

 ## Flow chart of questions/answers
-Here we show a graph with the flow of questions/answers for the three data bases (Bitcoin, Ethertum, Economics) over time
+Here we show a graph with the flow of questions/answers for the three data bases (Bitcoin, Ethereum, Economics) over time

 ![flowquestions](https://user-images.githubusercontent.com/13289981/39436333-85353ece-4c52-11e8-8a06-ad985140e93e.png)